stephenverderame/cpp_book/src/pointers/unique.md

 # Deleters

 This is all well and good if we want to use C++'s `delete` or `delete[]`.
 But what if we have a custom allocator or want to use C style allocation.
 Well luckily, smart pointers abstract away how they delete the data and delegate that responsibility to a deleter.
 The default deleter uses `delete` or `delete[]` depending on the type it wraps (`delete` for `T`, `delete[]` for `T[]`).
 The actual definition of `std::unique_ptr` is

 ```C++
 template<typename T, typename Deleter = std::default_delete<T>>
 class unique_ptr // ..
 ```

 In reality there is a second template argument!
-This type should be a callable object that overloads the function call operator (`operator()`) and is passed a pointer to the underlying data.
+This type should be the type of a callable object that overloads `operator()` to accept a pointer to the underlying data.
+`operator()` would then be responsible for performing the logic to cleanup the passed pointer.
 With a custom deleter, we cannot use `std::make_unique` because this function abstracts away the usage of the default deleter's matching allocation functions.
-Thus we must use the `unique_ptr` constructor, passing a pointer as the first argument and an instance of the deleter type as the second.
+Thus, we must use the `unique_ptr` constructor, passing a pointer as the first argument and an instance of the deleter type as the second.

 ```C++
 struct Foo {